-Turn ON the UTILITY power supply to the transfer switch with whatever means provided (such as the UTILITY main line circuit breaker).
+Turn ON the UTILITY power supply to the transfer switch using the utility service disconnect circuit breaker.

 Electrocution.
 High voltage is present at transfer switch and terminals.
 Contact with live terminals will result in death or serious injury.

 With an accurate AC voltmeter, check for correct voltage.
 Measure across ATS terminal lugs N1 and N2; N1 to NEUTRAL and N2 to NEUTRAL.